Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 ## Introduction

-This guide shows how to deploy an Azure Verified Module.
+This guide explains how to use an Azure Verified Module (AVM) in your Bicep workflow.
 By leveraging AVM modules, you can rapidly deploy and manage Azure infrastructure without having to write extensive code from scratch.

-In this guide, we'll deploy a [Key Vault](https://azure.microsoft.com/en-us/products/key-vault/) resource and a Personal Access Token as a secret.
+In this guide, you will deploy a [Key Vault](https://azure.microsoft.com/en-us/products/key-vault/) resource and a Personal Access Token as a secret.

-This article is written for a typical "infra-dev" user (cloud infrastructure professional) who is new to Azure Verified Modules and wants to learn how to deploy a module the easiest possible way using AVM.
-The user has a basic understanding of Azure and Bicep templates.
+This article is intended for a typical 'infra-dev' user (cloud infrastructure professional) who has a basic understanding of Azure and Bicep but is new to Azure Verified Modules and wants to learn how to deploy a module in the easiest way using AVM.
 If you first need to learn Bicep, you can find a [Bicep Quickstart](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/quickstart-create-bicep-use-modules) on the Microsoft Learn platform, study the [detailed documentation](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/file), or leverage the [Fundamentals of Bicep](https://learn.microsoft.com/en-us/training/paths/fundamentals-bicep/) learning path.

 ## Prerequisites

-For the best experience, you will need:
+You will need the following tools and components to complete this quickstart guide:

 - [Visual Studio Code (VS Code)](https://code.visualstudio.com/download) to develop your solution.
-- [Bicep Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep) to author your Bicep template and explore modules published in the [registry](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/modules#public-module-registry).
+- [Bicep Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep) to author your Bicep template and explore modules published in the [Registry](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/modules#public-module-registry).
 - One of the following command line tools:
   - [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell) AND [Azure PowerShell](https://learn.microsoft.com/en-us/powershell/azure/install-azure-powershell)
   - [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) to deploy your solution.